Brief History of Economics

 Classical Economics (1776)

-Classical economics is widely regarded as the first modern school of economic thought.
+is widely regarded as the first modern school of economic thought.
 Its major developers include Adam Smith, David Ricardo, Thomas Malthus and John Stuart Mill.
 Sometimes the definition of classical economics is expanded to include William Petty, Johann Heinrich von Thünen, and Karl Marx.

 The publication of Adam Smith’s The Wealth of Nations in 1776 is usually considered to mark the beginning of classical economics.
 The school was active into the mid 19th century and was followed by neoclassical economics in Britain beginning around 1870.

 Classical economists attempted and partially succeeded to explain growth and development.
-They produced their "magnificent dynamics" during a period in which capitalism was emerging from a past feudal society and in which the industrial revolution was leading to vast changes in society.
+They produced their “magnificent dynamics” during a period in which capitalism was emerging from a past feudal society.
+And in which the industrial revolution was leading to vast changes in society.
 These changes also raised the question of how a society could be organized around a system in which every individual sought his or her own (monetary) gain.

 Classical economists reoriented economics away from an analysis of the ruler’s personal interests to a class-based interest.
 Physiocrat Francois Quesnay and Adam Smith, for example, identified the wealth of a nation with the yearly national income, instead of the king’s treasury.
 Smith saw this income as produced by labor applied to land and capital equipment.
 Once land and capital equipment are appropriated by individuals, the national income is divided up between laborers, landlords, and capitalists in the form of wages, rent, and interest.